zyerr/blog-sample/docs/Predpol/part4.md

 ---
-title: How does Predpol affect our mind?(2)
+title: What do you think?
 sidebar_position: 5
 ---